zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	f_s(\bm{v}, \bm{n}, \bm{l}) L(\bm{l}) d\Omega_n(\bm{l}).
 $$

-In order for a BSDF to be physically meaningful[^8], it must satisfy three properties:
+In order for a BSDF to be physically meaningful[^8], it must satisfy three properties[^9]:

 [^8]: We will not consider absorptive or magnetic media in this article.
 A discussion involving the specifics of conductors (and certain dielectrics) would quickly become quite involved and take us too far afield, away from our original topic of microsurface transformations.

+[^9]: Kinetic energy is only conserved if the integral is equal to 1.
+Otherwise, by definition, the collision is inelastic.
+The total momentum and the total energy are always conserved.

 $$ \tag{4c}
 \begin{aligned}